9 FAM 402.14

 9 FAM 402.14-6(C) Effect of Labor Disputes

 a.
-DHS will deny a P petition in the event that the Secretary of Labor certifies that a strike or labor dispute is in progress in the occupation at the place the alien will be employed, and the alien's employment would adversely affect the wages and working conditions of U.S. workers.
+DHS will deny a P petition in the event that the Secretary of Labor certifies that a strike or labor dispute involving a work stoppage is in progress in the occupation at the place the alien will be employed, and the alien's employment would adversely affect the wages and working conditions of U.S. workers.
 If the petition has already been approved, but the alien has not yet entered the United States or commenced employment, the approval of the petition is automatically suspended and application for admission shall be denied.

 b.
 Should a consular office receive notification from DHS, the Department, or another official source that a previously approved petition has been suspended because of a strike or other labor dispute, it shall defer visa issuance and follow whatever instructions are given regarding the disposition of the suspended petition.
 If a post has any question regarding the validity of a particular petition, it should query the approving DHS office directly.